 Southwest has reached a settlement with Wells Fargo Bank over the bank’s refusal to accept the return of a Boeing 737 aircraft unless Southwest also paid a $3.3 million penalty for replacing the original engines.
 The carrier will not say what is in the deal, which it disclosed in a motion to the court seeking the dismissal of a lawsuit it filed against the bank last year(Aviation Daily, Nov.
 7).
 But Aviation Week’s fleets database shows that Southwest returned the aircraft in December. ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Southwest Settles With Wells Fargo On Aircraft Returns".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Southwest Settles With Wells Fargo On Aircraft Returns".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.